So, You Think You Love Horses?

 -

-Forward Seat (Jumping Seat)
+Forward Seat (Jumping, Hunt or Hunter Seat)

 [Basic Riding] The forward seat is one of three principle seat positions in riding.
 A rider sitting in a forward seat is carrying weight forward and just behind the horse's withers as opposed to the classical seat in which the weight is carried farther back and more over the spine.
 English saddles variations are designed either for forward or classic seat riding.
 The forward seat is useful in more athletic riding; such as, jumping and used in fox chasing.
 The classical seat, also called the equitation position, is used in dressage.